 Welcome to our page.
 ADHD is a challenge for both individuals and their families.
 Learning more about the disorder, getting diagnosed and finding effective treatment and support for the process can be a trial.
 But, by taking on the job step by step, one puzzle piece at a time, it is possible.
-Here’s some help for along the way.
-ADD
+Here’s some help along the way.

 ADD freeSources follows the changing paradigm of ADHD as a chronic and complicated disorder.
 The site addresses diagnosis, emotional and life management issues as well as the need for personalized strength-based treatment plans.